Medically reviewed by Drugs.com. Last updated on Sep 3, 2023.

-Depression is a medical condition that causes feelings of sadness or hopelessness that do not go away.
+Depression is a mood disorder that causes feelings of sadness or hopelessness that do not go away.
 Depression may cause you to lose interest in things you used to enjoy.
 These feelings may interfere with your daily life.

 What causes or increases my risk for depression?

 Depression may be caused by changes in brain chemicals that affect your mood.
-Your risk of depression may be higher if you have any of the following:
+Your risk for depression may be higher if you have any of the following:

-- Stressful events such as the death of a loved one, unemployment, childhood trauma, divorce, or domestic abuse
+- Stressful events such as the death of a loved one, unemployment, or divorce

 What are the signs and symptoms of depression?